TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 #### Binary format of the msg

-Regardless of the `LSTtype`, the following binary format for the `msg` message must be used:
+Regardless of the `LSPtype`, the following binary format for the `msg` message must be used:
 ```
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1